Working Paper

 - Presentations: AASLE Bangkok; UCL, Stone Centre Conference on Education and Inequality

-Does Transparency Reduce Gender Inequality in the Workplace?
+Does Transparency Reduce Workplace Gender Inequality?
 Evidence from Japanese Firms